cupid-ide/cupid/nuopcdocs/idea.rst

 behavior) is provided for you.
 This code is provided via the four generic components included with the NUOPC library, plus some additional utility routines.
-However, NUOPC components cannot be 100% generic, or you would not need to write any code yourself!
 The :term:`NUOPC Model` generic component implements most of the initialization and run behavior for you, but you have to supply some key parts of the implementation that are specific to your model.  **The process of supplying your custom code that completes